tiffanybatarseh/EE282_HW4/README.md

 **GC_percent.png** GC percent distribution for the whole genome

 **GC_percent_Small.png** GC percent distribution for sequences less than or equal to 100,000bp

+**GC_percent_bigger.png** GC percent distribution for sequences greater than 100,000bp

+**ONP_plotcdf2.png** Cumulative lengths plot for ONP and Flybase ISO1 assembly

+**Small_seqlength.png** Sequence lengths distributions for sequences less than or equal to 100,000bp

+**seq_all.png** Cumulative lengths plot for the whole genome

+**seq_bigger2.png** Cumulative lengths plot for sequences greater than 100,000bp

+**seq_small2.png** Cumulative lengths plot for sequences less than or equal to 100,000bp

+**seqlength_whole_10000.png** Sequence length distribution for the whole genome

+**seqlengths.png** Cumulative lengths distribution comparison of sequences less than or equal to 100,000bp, sequences greater than 100,000bp, and the whole genome